FOR IMMEDIATE RELEASE

 To learn more about the Grindstone Award Foundation, to find out how your business can become a sponsor, or how you can personally donate, visit GrindstoneAward.com.
 You can also find Grindstone on Facebook, Instagram and Twitter @GrindstoneAward.

 The Grindstone Award Foundation is an official Canadian Registered Charity that started in Kelowna, British Columbia, Canada.
 We are one of the first charity’s of our kind in North America, that we know of, who solely support girls and women in hockey.
 Our heart is to provide support to the community by addressing the needs of young, female hockey players who have a desire to play ice hockey but are unable to for financial reasons.
-The charity started in 2014 by Danielle Grundy, a former high-level, female hockey player who studied and played ice hockey at Dartmouth College.
+The charity started in 2014 by Sasha Podolchak and Danielle Grundy, who reside in British Columbia.
+Grundy is a former high-level, female hockey player who studied and played ice hockey at Dartmouth College.
 The foundation is a volunteer-led team.
 The Grindstone Award Foundation sponsored their first girl in 2015, we then sponsored two girls in 2016, 10 girls in 2017, 30 girls in 2018 and 50 girls in 2019.
 In our fifth year, in 2020, we passed the milestone of sponsoring over 100 girls since the foundation was established.